dafululiu/direct-mail/README.md

 # direct-mail

-Develop machine learning model to improve the cost-effectiveness of direct marketing campaigns
+Develop machine learning model to improve the cost-effectiveness of direct marketing campaigns from 3984 training observations, 2018 validation observations, and 2007 test observations using 29 attributes.

 Model type: Combination of Classification and Regression models